Skip to main content

 Frequently Asked Questions

-Why is the face glossy and wet?
-That silicone/jelly sheen is what sells the face as squeezable rather than real skin.
-The head is rendered as shiny silicone from the first frame so it deforms and wobbles like a toy.
+That glossy, wet, slightly translucent silicone sheen is the whole look — it's what sells the face as a soft, squeezable jelly rather than real skin.
+The trend renders the head as a shiny silicone or gel material from the very first frame, so when the hands press in, it deforms and slowly wobbles back like a squishy toy.

 About the author